Ein Kerem Agricultural School: History

-Ein Kerem school opened in 1948, after a farm school established in 1933 in East Talpiot by Rachel Yanait Ben-Zvi (later wife of President Yitzhak Ben-Zvi) moved to abandoned buildings in Ein Kerem.
+Ein Kerem school opened in 1948, after a farm school established in 1933 in East Talpiot by Rachel Yanait Ben-Zvi (later wife of President Yitzhak Ben-Zvi) moved to abandoned buildings in Ein Kerem that belonged to Palestinians after they fled during the events of the Nakba of 1948.

 Aharon Appelfeld, who went on to become of one of Israel's leading authors, attended the Ein Kerem Agricultural School.
 He writes about the school in his memoirs: